sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-inappropriate-comments/index.md

 ### Being Patient

 Remember that healing takes time.
-Avoid pressuring your teacher for a response, and instead, allow them to approach you when they’re ready.
+Avoid pressuring your teacher for a response, and instead, allow them to approach you when they're ready.

 ### Demonstrating Change

-Show improvement through consistent actions that align with your commitment to change, reinforcing that you’ve learned from this experience.
+Show improvement through consistent actions that align with your commitment to change, reinforcing that you've learned from this experience.

 ### Maintaining Respectful Communication